Manage access control policies

 Access control policies should not to be confused with data usage policies, which control how data is used in Adobe Experience Platform.
 See the guide on creating data usage policies for more information.

-Configure sandboxes for a policy configure-policy
+Configure policy for a sandbox configure-policy

 NOTE